-What is a short sale and how does it benefit you here in Twin Cities?
+What is a short sale and how does it benefit you here in Minnesota?

 What is a Short Sale and How Does it Benefit You?

-Here are a few reasons you may want to consider short sale on your Twin Cities home
+Here are a few reasons you may want to consider short sale on your Minnesota home

 You Avoid Foreclosure And The Harmful Effects Of It

-A short sale relieves the debt that is left over from what is owed on the mortgage, letting both the bank and the seller move on.
-A short sale is also easier on your credit score, which can allow a homeowner the ability to recover in the long run.
-Your credit report will only show a pre-foreclosure status, which reduces your credit rating minimally compared to a foreclosure.
+On the other hand, a short sale can alleviate the debt remaining from your mortgage, enabling both the lender and the seller to move forward.
+Moreover, a short sale is generally less harmful to your credit score, providing a more favorable opportunity for long-term recovery.
+Your credit report will only show a pre-foreclosure status, which has a minimal impact on your credit rating compared to a foreclosure.

 Buying a New House